 The Redemptive Value of New Year's Resolutions

 Thinking about New Years and what resolutions I want to make, I see God's grace in the close of one year and the dawn of another.
-This yearly cycle gives us the opportunity to take inventory of where we stand in relation to our Creator; are we seeking first the kingdom of God and His righteousness? (cf. matt.
-6:33) The New Year can be a time for "forgetting what lies behind and straining forward to what lies ahead" -- to recommit ourselves to "setting our minds on things above" (cf. colossians 3:1-4).
+This yearly cycle gives us the opportunity to take inventory of where we stand in relation to our Creator; are we seeking first the kingdom of God and His righteousness? (cf. Matthew 6:33) The New Year can be a time for "forgetting what lies behind and straining forward to what lies ahead" -- to recommit ourselves to "setting our minds on things above" (cf. Colossians 3:1).

 To help me in this endeavor I've enlisted Steven Lawson and his fine new book on Jonathan Edwards: the unwavering resolve of jonathan edwards.
 Jonathan Edwards, of course, is probably best known for his sermon, "Sinners in the Hands of an Angry God."
 But there is far more to appreciate about this 18th-century pastor.
 Benjamin Warfield, the eminent Princeton divine, referred to Edwards as a "figure of real greatness in the intellectual life of colonial America."
 And Edwards scholar George Marsden considers him "the most acute American philosopher."
 But perhaps the Englishman Martyn Lloyd-Jones said it best: "I am tempted, perhaps foolish, to compare the Puritans to the Alps, Luther and Calvin to the Himalayas, and Jonathan Edwards to Mount Everest!
 He has always seemed to me the man most like the Apostle Paul."